fdefreitas/angular-styleguide/README.md

 ### Function, methods
 - Place `public` methods right under the `constructor` method
 - Place `private` methods on the bottom of the class
+- Don't do initialization logic directly in the constructor, wrap it in a private method and invoke it from there.
+Why?
+Because that way it's easier to understand  what's being done in the constructor and also helps making the file easier to navigate.
 - Avoid functions of more than 75 lines of code.
 Long functions are usually a code smell
 - Name methods with verbs that explain what they're doing, like **unbind**, **create**, **update**, **retrieve**